Uni halls vs. private accommodation: How to choose

 More choice

-From choosing which area to live in and the size of the house, to the number of bedrooms and the amount of rent you can afford to pay, there is often more choice with private student housing.
+From choosing which area to live in and the size of the house, to the number of bedrooms and the amount of rent you can afford to pay, there is often a little more choice with private student housing.

 Can be cheaper

 Depending on the type of house and location, student housing can be cheaper upfront than uni halls.
+There may be more opportunities to save when you stay at private sector halls, but keep in mind that bills might not be included in your rent.

 Drawbacks of private housing